fex01/servicenow-notes/sn-discovery.md

 #### DF: Asset Discovery and Agent Client Collector

 - [Asset Management](./sn-asset.md)
-- Assets and Cls - how are they related?
+- Assets and CIs - how are they related?
   - what is an asset?
     - tracked via Asset Management application
     - financial, contractual, location and ownership details